tuokri/javadbc/README.md

 # Remote access to Oulu TOLDB database.

+This application is barebone and likely contains bugs.

 ## HOW TO:
 ### Option 1 (easy) : Download ready to use JAR package.